-Allows the optometrist to see a wide angle view of your retina and give a snapshot of the health of your eye.
-It is extremely useful to the optometrist, but to the rest of us, the photos look like a weird thunderstorm.
+This camera gives your optometrist a wide-angle view of your retina and takes a snapshot of your eye.
+It’s extremely useful for checking on your eye health, but to anyone aside from a trained eye doctor, the photos it takes may look like a thunderstorm.

-It’s a two-in-one machine: the autorefractor measures the front of the eye to give the optometrist a good starting point on your refraction.
-The topographer maps your eye like an explorer might map a mountain, so they can fit you in the proper contact lens.
+A true three-in-one machine, the RT-7000 autorefractor and keratometer measure the front of your eye, which gives your eye doctor a good starting point for understanding your refraction — a major component in your vision prescription.
+The topographer maps your cornea’s physical features (much like an explorer might map a mountain range) so that your optometrist can fit you in the proper contact lenses.

 This machine measures your intraocular pressure (IOP) — also known as internal eye pressure — without having to use eye drops or endure the discomfort of the conventional “air puff test.”

 C Fast Optometry

 Monday-Friday: 10am - 6pm